Chris Cagle (American football)

-Christian Keener "Red" Cagle (May 1, 1905 – December 26, 1942) was an American athlete who was a three time All-American in football playing for the United States Military Academy Army football team.
-A star halfback, Cagle's prominence landed him on the cover of Time magazine in 1929.
+Christian Keener "Red" Cagle (May 1, 1905 – December 26, 1942) was an American professional football player in the National Football League (NFL).
+He was a three-time All-American playing college football for the Army Black Knights A star halfback, Cagle's prominence landed him on the cover of Time magazine in 1929.

-For five seasons, running from 1930 to 1934, Cagle played professional football in the National Football League (NFL).
+For five seasons, running from 1930 to 1934, Cagle played professional football in the NFL.
 His 1932 salary with the New York Football Giants was second highest in the entire league.
 The following year Cagle became a co-owner of the new Brooklyn Dodgers NFL franchise, for which he also played, selling his stake upon his retirement in 1934.

 Cagle was inducted into the College Football Hall of Fame in 1954.

 College career

 Cagle first starred at the University of Louisiana at Lafayette (then named Southwestern Louisiana Institute or SLI) from 1922 to 1925, where he earned a degree in arts and sciences.
 In his career at Southwestern Louisiana, he scored 235 points from touchdowns, extra points and field goals, a school record that lasted until 1989.
 His time at Southwestern Louisiana has him placed among the all-time greats of early Southern football.
 Besides being the football captain (1925), he also was a star in basketball and track and field sports at Southwestern Louisiana, where he received a degree in arts and sciences.

-Cagle then played football for four years in the Army football team at the United States Military Academy, from 1926 to 1929, but did not graduate because he had secretly married in August 1928 in violation of Academy rules.
+Cagle then played football for four years in the Army football team at the United States Military Academy, from 1926 to 1929, but did not graduate because he had secretly married in August 1928 in violation of academy rules.
 He was forced to resign in May 1930.
-Known as the "Red Thunderbolt of West Point," he was an All-American halfback for the last three years.
-His longest runs were 75 yards against Yale, 1928; 70 yards against Ohio Wesleyan, and 65 yards against Yale, 1929.
+Known as the "Red Thunderbolt of West Point," he was an All-American halfback for the last three years.His longest runs were 75 yards against Yale, 1928; 70 yards against Ohio Wesleyan, and 65 yards against Yale, 1929.
 In four years at Army he scored 169 points, averaged 6.4 yards per attempt in rushing and 26.4 yards on kickoff returns.
+During the 1926 and 1927 Army football seasons, Cagle paired with Harry Wilson to form one of the greatest duo of halfbacks in college football history.

 As the team captain in 1929, he was featured on the September 23 cover of Time magazine of that same year.
 Cagle was noted for playing with the chin strap loose from his helmet, and sometimes without helmet.
 Sportswriters liked to refer to him as "Onward Christian" because of his ability to advance the ball.